 In model checking applications, the existence of a fair cycle indicates a failure of the property.
 In such a case, it is essential that the user is given a fair cycle as a counterexample, typically presented in the form of a finite stem followed by a cycle.
 The counterexample should be as short as possible, to facilitate debugging.
-Finding the shortest counterexample, however, is NP-complete [21].
+Finding the shortest counterexample, however, is NP-complete [19].
 The great advantage of our approach is that thanks to the breadth-first search character of the computation the computed fair cycle (counterexample) is very short in comparison with those computed by a depth-first search based algorithm.

 Last but not least, we would like to emphasis that the algorithm is compatible with other state-space saving techniques used in LTL model checking.
-Namely, the algorithm can be applied together with static partial order reduction [27].
+Namely, the algorithm can be applied together with static partial order reduction [24].

-Plan of the work Section 2 reviews basic notions and explains the basics of symbolic fair cycle detection algorithms.
-In Section 3 a new sequential explicit fair cycle detection algorithm is presented together with the proof of its correctness and the analysis of its complexity.
+Section 2 reviews basic notions and explains the basics of symbolic fair cycle detection algorithms.
+In Section 3 a new sequential explicit fair cycle detection algorithm is presented.
+The proof of its correctness and analysis of its complexity can be found in Appendix.
 The distributed version of the algorithm is described in Section 4.
-Modifications of the algorithm allowing for a fair cycle detection for generalised Büchi and Streett automata and a simplification for weak ω -automata are presented in Section 5.
+Modifications of the algorithm allowing for a fair cycle detection for generalised Büchi and Streett automata and a simplification for weak $\omega$ -automata are presented in Section 5.
 Section 6 presents experimental results on real examples and compares the performance of our algorithm to a distributed implementation of the best sequential algorithm.
-Section 7 concludes.